What Are The Most Overused Fantasy Tropes and Cliches?

 The poll was made using CrowdSignal, a free and handy resource I came across when preparing this task.
 One of the things that appealed to me was its easy integration tools, particularly if your site is powered by WordPress.
 Embedding the poll was a simple matter of copying and pasting some code.

 Things to look out for.
-It’s one of the most common tropes and therefore the one readers are fed up of seeing the most.
+It’s one of the most common fantasy tropes and therefore the one readers are fed up with seeing the most.
 But, if done well, it’s a sure-fire winner.
 This post by Writer and Proud provides some further insights.

-With 46 votes, ‘Evil villains because evil’ nabs second place.
+With 46 votes, ‘Evil villains because evil’ nabs second place in our list of fantasy cliche and tropes.
 I’ve looked at bad guys on this blog before and in quite a lot of detail in A Fantasy Writers’ Handbook.
 Perhaps the best example of the ‘evil cos evil’ villain is Sauron from Lord of the Rings.
 We don’t know why he wants to kill everything, from dwarves to ents, he just does.
+It’s black and white, the distinction between good and evil clear.
 The story worked tremendously well all the same.

 Things to look out for.
 As human beings, we naturally seek out the reasons behind things.
 Gone, it seems, are the days of villains killing because it’s an evil thing to do.
 Readers seek reasons behind actions, reasons that sometimes blur the lines and make you question who in fact is right and who’s wrong.
 But again, if you can deliver this kind of trope well, it’s a proven winner.